Understanding Workplace Harassment in Canada

 Discriminatory Harassment

-Harassment based on protected characteristics like race, national or ethnic origin, religion, age, sex, sexual orientation, gender identity, marital status or disability is prohibited under the Canadian Human Rights Act.
+Harassment based on protected characteristics like race, national or ethnic origin, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability, and pardoned conviction or record suspension is prohibited under the Canadian Human Rights Act.

 Physical Violence